 Deciding to transfer is a big decision.
 No matter the reason you are transferring, our caring faculty and staff will work hard to make sure you'll succeed here.
-In fact, we host a welcome orientation specifically for transfer students, 95% of our transfers received financial aid, and we boast a 90% retention rate for our entire transfer student population.
+In fact, we host a welcome orientation specifically for transfer students and 95% of our transfer students receive financial aid.

 Important items to consider when transferring to Manhattan College include: